zeroincombenze/dms/dms/README.rst

 #.
 Create a new document storage.
 You can choose between two options on `Save Type`:
     * `Database`: Store the files on the database as a field
     * `Attachment`: Store the files as attachments
 #.
-Next create an administrative access group.
-Go to *Configuration -> Access Groups*.
-    * Create a new group, name it appropriately, and turn on all three permissions (Create, Write and Unlink - Read is implied and always enabled).
-    * Add any other top-level administrative users to the group if needed (your user should already be there).
-    * You can create other groups in here later for fine grained access control.
-#.
 Afterwards go to *Documents -> Directories*.
 #.
 Create a new directory, mark it as root and select the previously created setting.
-    * Select the *Groups* tab and add your administrative group created above.
 #.
-On the Directory you can also add other access groups (created above) that will be able to:
+On the Directory you can also define the access groups that will be able to:
     * read
     * create
     * write